 - Work with leading experts in their field, generating new ideas and knowledge through coursework and assessment;

-- Opportunity to make significant change to project management thinking in the organisation, as part of a long term professional development;
+- Opportunity to make significant change to thinking about the management of projects in the organisation, as part of long term professional development;

 - A strong community of practice in Manchester helps the project management profession to grow nationally and internationally both in terms of numbers and capability.